sstadick/readfq/README.md

 it [here][3].
 Additionally, other implementations, as well as the original c implementation can be found [here][4].
 A good discussion of related parsers can be found on biostars [here][5]

+## Contributing
+Yes!
+Please do, this includes bug reports, things you tought about, or PR's.

 [1]: https://github.com/drio
 [2]: https://github.com/drio/drio.go/blob/master/bio/fasta/fasta.go